-Prior period adjustments have been included within the 2008/09 figures for the treatment of Private Finance Initiative Schemes.
 In accordance with the SORP (2009) the accounting requirements for Private Finance Initiatives are no longer based on the UK Accounting Standard FRS 5, but on International Financial Reporting Standards (IFRIC 12 Service Concession Arrangements).
-This change in accounting policy has led to £45.434m of Schools PFI assets and £8.879m of Street Lighting PFI assets used to deliver PFI services being recognised in the Council's 2008/09 Balance Sheet.
-A liability for the financing provided by the PFI operator of £39.931m has also been recognised.
+This change in accounting policy has led to PFI properties used to deliver PFI services now being recognised on the Council's Balance Sheet, along with a liability for the financing provided by the PFI operator.
+Adjustments have been made to the 2008/09 figures within the accounts for the treatment of Private Finance Initiative Schemes Further details of the Council's PFI schemes and the new accounting treatment for these are included in Note 6.